Ministry of Magic: Rufus Scrimgeour

-Scrimgeour makes a short appearance, looking tired and grim due to the pressures of his position, in Harry Potter and the Deathly Hallows at The Burrow, apparently as executor of Dumbledore's will.
-A final argument promptly breaks out with Harry over Dumbledore's bequests, his refusal to cooperate with the Ministry, and the Ministry's scapegoating of wizards guilty of no crime.

-Scrimgeour is assassinated shortly after the visit, when the Death Eaters take over the Ministry.
-He is rumoured to have been tortured for Harry's whereabouts by Ministry officials under the control of the Imperius Curse before he is killed.
+Scrimgeour makes a short appearance in Deathly Hallows as the executor of Dumbledore's will.
+Scrimgeour is assassinated shortly after the visit, when the Death Eaters take over the Ministry through a coup.
 Harry felt a "rush of gratitude" to hear that Scrimgeour, in his final act, attempted to protect Harry by refusing to disclose his location.
-With the Ministry in the Death Eaters' hands, the official line for Scrimgeour's death is that he resigned.

 Bill Nighy played Scrimgeour in Harry Potter and the Deathly Hallows – Part 1, in which he is portrayed as Welsh and a more compassionate character.

 Pius Thicknesse

 Pius Thicknesse is first introduced in Harry Potter and the Deathly Hallows.
 He is the Head of the Department of Magical Law Enforcement at the start of the book, when he is placed under the Imperius Curse by Corban Yaxley, who uses his position to infiltrate the senior ranks of the Ministry.
 Thicknesse is described as a man with long hair and a beard, which are mostly black but tinged with some grey, along with a great overhanging forehead and glinting eyes.
 Harry's immediate impression is of "a crab looking out from beneath a rock."

 After the coup in which Scrimgeour is killed, the Ministry comes under the de facto control of Voldemort, who appoints Thicknesse as his puppet Minister.
 Thicknesse joins the ranks of the Death Eaters for the rest of the book and fights with them at the Battle of Hogwarts, where he duels against Percy Weasley, who resigns mid-duel.
 Following the end of the battle, the Imperius Curse that was placed upon him is broken.
 Kingsley Shacklebolt replaces him as interim (later permanent) Minister for Magic.
 Not much is known about the "real" nature of Thicknesse, as he has been under the control of Yaxley for nearly the entire book.

 Guy Henry plays Thicknesse in Harry Potter and the Deathly Hallows – Part 1 and Part 2, in which he is depicted as a Death Eater even before Scrimgeour's death.
+However, it's unknown if he was under the Imperius Curse, or joined out of his own free will.
 In Part 2, Thicknesse is killed by Voldemort.